Insurance and Risk Management is what we do…not who we are.

 Highpoint was founded on the humble belief that if you treat people right and do the right thing, success will follow.

-Brandon & Heather Smyrl started Highpoint in 2008 with 10 employees.
+Brandon & Heather Smyrl started Highpoint in 2008 with ten employees.
 In the beginning, we all agreed we had a “well-oiled machine” and would stay status quo with our core staff and clients.
 This lasted about a year.
 It didn’t take long to realize we all wanted more.
-We wanted more for our staff and more for our clients.
+We wanted more for our team and more for our clients.
 We wanted to grow.

 What we figured out along the way…CULTURE is EVERYTHING!

-Employee engagement and buy-in is the key to organic growth.
+Employee engagement and buy-in are the keys to organic growth.
 Growing is painful (exciting but painful).
-It requires constant evaluation and improvement and strong unwavering leadership.
+It requires constant evaluation and improvement and robust and unwavering leadership.
 Course corrections are not easy, but they are necessary.
-We fully embraced organization, communication and empowering our employees.
+We fully embraced organization, communication, and empowering our employees.
 We promote work-life balance, encourage health and wellness, and always put people first.

-12 years later… we have grown to over 50 employees and have built a 29,000 sq ft building on 2351 in Friendswood.
-A beautiful building that represents what life at Highpoint is all about – laughter, passion, fun, community and family.
+Over a decade later… we have grown to over 70 employees and have built a 29,000 sq ft facility on 2351 in Friendswood.
+Our beautiful building represents what Highpoint is all about – home, family, passion, fun, strength, and community.

 12 And so, dear brothers and sisters, I plead with you to give your bodies to God because of all he has done for you.
 Let them be a living and holy sacrifice—the kind he will find acceptable.
 This is truly the way to worship him.
 2 Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.